HelTecAutomation/HeltecDocs/doc/wifi_halow/ht-h7608/source/gateway.md

-# HT-H7608 Gateway(AP) Mode
+# **Wi-Fi HaLow Gateway(AP) Mode**

 {ht_translation}`[简体中文]:[English]`

-This topic describes the use of HT-H7608 Gateway(AP) mode.
+This section describes how to enable the Gateway (AP) mode on the HelTec Wi-Fi HaLow device.

 ## Summary
-AP mode is a basic operating mode of the HT-H7608.
-In this mode, the HT-H7608 acts as a Wi-Fi HaLow gateway, connecting other Wi-Fi HaLow nodes to the LAN or the internet.
+AP mode is a basic operating mode.
+In Access Point mode, the device can accept connections from HaLow clients.

 As shown below: